Who, What, Why . . .

 Who does it apply to: All employers that use criminal backgroundchecks to evaluate applicants or employees.

 How is the discrimination happening: You all know discrimination is illegal.
 You are probably less clear on the legal framework underlying discrimination, which comes in two forms: “disparate treatment” and “disparate impact”.
 Disparate treatment involves intentionally treating one employee or a group of employees differently because of a protected characteristic.
 Disparate impact is a little more subtle.
-It involves a rule or policy established by an employer that disproportionately affects people in a protected group – here Hispanics and Blacks.
+It involves a rule or policy established by an employer that disproportionately affects people in a protected group – in this case, Black and Hispanic people.
 The EEOC’s new guidelines are primarily directed toward disparate impact discrimination where employers use criminal background checks as a threshold test to weed out applicants without considering the facts of each individual case.
-Even though the employer’s policy is not discriminatory on its face, it can have the unintended consequence of reducing the number of Blacks and Hispanics in the employer’s workforce.
+Even though the employer’s policy is not discriminatory on its face, it can have the unintended consequence of reducing the number of Blacks and Hispanic people in the employer’s workforce.

 Are arrests somehow distinguishable from convictions: In the EEOC’s view, employers should not ever use an arrest alone as a basis to deny a job or promotion to a candidate.
 The EEOC cites two primary reasons for this view: (1) arrested people are still innocent until proven guilty; and (2) criminal databases are sometimes incomplete, leaving final dispositions out of records which might reflect an acquittal or failure to prosecute.
 Interestingly, the EEOC does believe that employers can evaluate the underlying facts and act as judge and jury to decide whether the person committed the crime and whether there are extenuating circumstances that negate the arrest.

 What type of in-depth analysis is required: The EEOC cites to court of appeals cases setting out a three pronged analysis: